rishi-koul/Shopify-Winter2022-Challenge/README.md

     - Upload an image :
         - <b>Storage of an image</b>:
             - The storage of the image is done in Firebase cloud storage because of multiple reasons relating to security, costs and backups
-            - Along with this the name of the image is stored in firebase firestore databse (the filename undergoes md5 hashing and salting to ensure final image names are unique)
+            - Along with this the name of the image is stored in firebase firestore (the filename undergoes md5 hashing and salting to ensure final image names are unique)
         -  <b> Ensure Bulk Images are uploaded </b>:
             - Only allowing one image to be uploaded at a time : Reason is to allow parallel uploading instead of sequential to prevent malicious attacks and increase speed of the response.